-For the majority of operations in the Russian Federation and outside the Russian Federation, the US dollar is the functional currency, monetary assets and liabilities have been translated into US dollars at the rate prevailing at each balance sheet date.
+For the majority of operations in the Russian Federation and outside the Russian Federation, the US dollar is the functional currency.
+Where the US dollar is the functional currency, monetary assets and liabilities have been translated into US dollars at the rate prevailing at each balance sheet date.
 Non-monetary assets and liabilities have been translated into US dollars at historical rates.
 Revenues, expenses and cash flows have been translated into US dollars at rates which approximate actual rates at the date of the transaction.
 Translation differences resulting from the use of these rates are included in profit or loss.